-- 1. We will create sustainable income growth by increasing the number and value of donations - Income in 2022-3 was £538,000, lower this year due to a decrease in grant funding of £250,000, mainly from NHSCT - 2.
-We will provide grants for equipment and facilities etc. that ensure patients receive the very best healthcare and that their families are supported - £870,000 was given in grants, £747,000 of this for patient and family care - 3.
+- 1. We will create sustainable income growth by increasing the number and value of donations - Income in 2023-4 was £2,148,000, higher this year due to an increase in legacy donations to £1,531,000 - 2.
+We will provide grants for equipment and facilities etc. that ensure patients receive the very best healthcare and that their families are supported - £462,000 was given in total in grants - 3.
 We will operate exemplary standards of governance and be open and transparent at all times - The Charity is registered with the Fundraising Regulator - 4.
-We will recruit, develop, manage and retain the right people for the Charity - Two team members left and two people joined us this year - 5.
-We will be a highly recognised local charity that motivates and supports its people and stakeholders through effective and regular communications - We have produced and sent out regular newsletters to our growing list of supporters - We also post regular stories on social media and send out regular press releases on our work. - 6.
+We will recruit, develop, manage and retain the right people for the Charity - One team member left and one person joined us this year - 5.
+We will be a highly recognised local charity that motivates and supports its people and stakeholders through effective and regular communications - We have produced and sent out regular newsletters to our growing list of supporters - We also post regular stories on social media and send out regular press releases on our work - 6.
 We will generate positive support for the Charity across our two NHS Trusts - The Charity team has worked with the UHCW NHS Trust Chief Executive and key departments, which has enhanced the standing of the Charity internally and externally.
-We currently also employ a Marketing Officer seconded from the UHCW NHS Trust Communications Team which has helped to promote the Charity internally
+During this year we employed a part-time Marketing and Communications Officer seconded from the UHCW NHS Trust Communications Team which has helped to promote the Charity internally.
+Following the end of the secondment, we have replaced the role with freelance support